lilv98/LogicRec/README.md

 # LogicRec

-This is a demenstrative implementation of our SIGIR 2023 [paper](https://arxiv.org/abs/2304.11722) LogicRec: Recommendation with Users' Logical Requirements
+This is a demonstrative implementation of our SIGIR 2023 [paper](https://arxiv.org/abs/2304.11722) LogicRec: Recommendation with Users' Logical Requirements

 ## Abstract